Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Tampa Bay games went over 55.5 points scored, its current matchup's point total, seven times (out of 20) last season.
+- Last season, Tampa Bay's games went over 55.5 points scored, its current matchup's point total, seven (out of 20) times.

-- Three of Los Angeles' 18 games last season went over 55.5 total points scored.
+- Last season, three of Los Angeles' 18 games had a combined total higher than 55.5 points scored.

-- The Buccaneers and the Rams combined to average 1.4 fewer points per game a season ago than the over/under of 55.5 set for this matchup.
+- These teams averaged a combined 54.1 points per game a season ago, 1.4 fewer points than the over/under of 55.5 set for this game.

-- Opponents of these teams averaged a combined 40.7 points per game last season, 14.8 less than the over/under in this game.
+- Opponents of these two teams averaged a combined 40.7 points per game last season, 14.8 fewer than the over/under in this game.

-- The average point total for Buccaneers games last year was 6.2 fewer points than the total of 55.5 in this matchup.
+- The Buccaneers' average point total in outings last year was 49.3, 6.2 points less than the total in this game.

-- The average point total for the Rams in 2020 was 8.2 points lower than this game's over/under.
+- Rams games in 2020 averaged a total of 47.3 points, 8.2 less than the point total in this matchup.

 Buccaneers stats and trends

-- The Buccaneers covered the spread seven times last season (7-7 ATS) when playing as at least 1-point favorites.
+- The Buccaneers were 7-7 ATS last season when playing as at least 1-point favorites.

-- Tampa Bay was 12-7 against the spread and 15-4 overall last season when the team notched over 18.5 points.
+- Tampa Bay was 12-7 against the spread and 15-4 overall last season when the team recorded over 18.5 points.

-- In games that Tampa Bay amassed more than 281.9 yards last season, the team was 12-6 against the spread and 15-3 overall.
+- Tampa Bay was 12-6 against the spread and 15-3 overall when the team churned out more than 281.9 yards last season.

-- The Buccaneers had 17 giveaways last season, while the Rams had 22 takeaways.
+- The Buccaneers had 17 giveaways last year, while the Rams had 22 takeaways.

 - Click over to SISportsbook and find the latest odds on this matchup.